1. Harlem Shuffle. Bob and Earl

 She was then offered Silly Games, written and produced by Dennis Bovell in 1978.
 This became an international hit, climbing to number 2 in the UK singles chart in 1979.

-Janet also went on to act in the TV sitcom No Problem
+Janet also went on to act in the TV sitcom No Problem!

 Silly Games features prominently in Steve McQueen’s Lover’s Rock, a wonderful film that is part of the writer/director’s award-winning Small Axe series.